Glossary

 Exceptional talent in a field of art, culture or sport

-- you are still prominent in your field
+- are still prominent in their field

 Executive or senior manager